phpearth/PHP.earth/content/faq.md

 diversity for local user groups via [php.ug](https://php.ug), where you should join, support or add your local user group with your preferred language.

+### Why is sharing private data bad?

+Sharing private data, especially emails, phone numbers, and similar contact data is in general, a bad choice due to the fact of getting unsolicited promotion materials (spam).
+Group administrators take privacy very seriously, therefore the deletion of any contact details such as or emails or phone numbers without research if it is for business purposes or private.

+This is done for *two* main reasons: Avoiding spam and for educational purposes of community members to raise awareness of the privacy importance online.

+Facebook has a great and secure private messaging functionality, which you should use instead of exchanging contact information publicly in comments.

+Furthermore, requesting for the private data in most countries requires special handling by the law and options to opt-out.